Attending the funeral of a parent should be a straightforward case but if your parent was abusive, attending her funeral is debatable.

-I get your point; why should you attend your mother’s funeral when you don’t care about her?
+I get your point; why should you attend your parent’s funeral when you don’t care about her?
 Why should you pretend to give last respects to your mother when in reality you are glad that she is dead?

 It is even worse if you have stayed away from her for a long time.
 But remember that there are consequences of not attending her funeral.